 Cognition is also affected by emotions, which can influence the way we process information.
 For example, if we are feeling anxious, we may pay more attention to negative information and less to positive information.

 We can improve our cognition by using strategies to reduce the impact of emotions, such as mindfulness or relaxation techniques.
 We can also improve our cognitive skills through practice and training.

-Dialectical behavioral therapy (DBT) is a type of cognitive-behavioral therapy that focuses on helping people change unhelpful or unhealthy behaviors.
+Cognitive behavioral therapy (DBT) is a type of counseling that focuses on helping people change unhelpful or unhealthy behaviors.
 It was originally developed to treat borderline personality disorder, but it has since been shown to be effective in treating several other mental health disorders as well.

-DBT combines techniques from both cognitive-behavioral therapy and Zen meditation.
-The goal of DBT is to help people learn to accept themselves, even with their imperfections.
+CBT for substance abuse combines techniques from both cognitive-behavioral therapy and Zen meditation.
+The goal of CBT is to help people learn to accept themselves, even with their imperfections.
 It also teaches people how to better cope with stress and difficult emotions.

-What Are the Benefits of Cognitive-Behavioral Therapy (CBT)?
+What Are the Benefits of CBT for Substance Abuse?

 Cognitive-behavioral therapy (CBT) is an effective treatment for a variety of mental health conditions, including anxiety disorders, depression, and substance abuse.
 CBT is a short-term, goal-oriented therapy that helps people learn to identify and change negative thinking patterns and behaviors that contribute to their distress.